 Eagles receiver Jason Avant blamed Philadelphia’s lack of scoring to defensive coordinators adjusting to his team’s offense, but Kelly believes it boils down to execution.

 "It's still about executing," Kelly told Philly.com.
 "I think everybody kind of knows going into the game plan, you're not going to surprise people eight games into the season.
 We have to run the right depth on our routes.
 We have to catch the ball when it's thrown to us.
 We have to put the ball on people when people are open.
 We have to hit the hole when the hole is there.
 We have to create a hole if the hole is not there.
 That's just executing football."

 Until Kelly’s offense actually produces points again, it is fair to ponder his impact.
 Vick’s inability to stay healthy is a detriment to the Eagles, while Foles is still learning.
-The NFC East is one of the league’s weakest divisions, but Philadelphia’s offense has been nonexistent recently.
+The NFC East is arguably the league’s weakest division, but Philadelphia’s offense has been nonexistent recently.

 Even if Kelly wants to blame the offensive blackout on a lack of execution, it is still his job to solve the problem.